catherineloesch/project4-react-frontend/README.md

 ```

-I then followed along the documentation further to create the controllers and routes for the User model, resulting in a SessionsController, a, RegistrationsController and a CurrentUserController:
+I then followed along the [documentation](https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/) further to create the controllers and routes for the User model, resulting in 3 controllers for the User model:

+- a SessionsController
+- a RegistrationsController
+- and a CurrentUserController

 ```ruby
 class Users::RegistrationsController < Devise::RegistrationsController
   include RackSessionFix
   protect_from_forgery with: :null_session